CallumC28/3D-Globe/README.md

 - OpenAI responses may vary slightly; schema is validated but facts are not “guaranteed”.

 - No permanent cache: redeploying clears in-memory cache.

+---

+## To Do

+- Refine the overall globe to look better
+- Fix the issue with Russia (because its polygon crosses the 180 degree meridian, causing triangulation to draw long diagonal spikes across the globe.)
+- Make selected countries stick out from teh globe like a lifted puzzle piece
+- Add right click to move the globe orientation
+- Add more countires to countryMap.ts